dmstr/yii2-parallax/README.md

 1. Register desired asset bundle in view
 2. Set the x and y  to define direction and velocity.
-An extra optional parameter (when) tells the element when it should start moving. use "asap" to move the element as soon as the scroll evevent fires.
+An extra optional parameter (when) tells the element when it should start moving. use "asap" to move the element as soon as the scroll event fires.
 Use visible (default value) for those elements that should move as soon they are visible in the viewport.
 3. Scroll to see the AWESOME effect.